githubtraining/training-manual/docs/19_forgot_to_branch.md

-## Oops, I forgot to create a branch!
+## Oops, I forgot to create a branch

 If you begin working, but you are still on `master`, don't panic!
 Changes aren't "on" a branch until they are committed.
 Your working directory and staging area are attached to `HEAD`, _not_ a branch.
 So, you can change branches, and any changes that are not committed will come with you.